 LAB MEDIA: Figure 1.
 Video Editor: Emphasize the red data.

-For eight-week-old male C57BL6/J mice fed on normal chow, a single CL 316,243-- treatment dose led to a significant increase in serum glycerol [1].
-However, daily intraperitoneal treatment of mice with CL 316,243 for one week led to a blunted reaction, suggesting the development of resistance [2].
+For eight-week-old male C57BL6/J mice fed on normal chow, a single CL 316,243 [Pronounce: C-L-3-1-6-2-4-3] thereafter referred as CL compound, treatment led to a significant increase in serum glycerol [1].
+However, daily intraperitoneal pretreatment of mice with CL compound for one week led to a blunted reaction to the CL compound treatment, suggesting a quickdevelopment of resistance to the compound [2].

 LAB MEDIA: Figure 2.
 Video Editor: Emphasize the red data.